-Setting up a 5 GHz Wi-Fi wireless network is available only on Keenetic models that support dual-band Wi-Fi 802.11 n/ac (2.4 + 5 GHz frequency range).
+A 5 GHz Wi-Fi wireless network is only available in Keenetic models that support dual-band Wi-Fi 802.11 n/ac (2.4 + 5 GHz frequency range).

 NOTE: Important!
 Not all mobile devices can connect to a 5 GHz Wi-Fi network.
-Only the devices that support work in 5 GHz band can connect.
-If your device do not support work in 5 GHz band, than it can connect to 2.4 GHz band.
-Information about configuring 2.4 GHz Wi-Fi network you can find here '2.4 GHz Wi-Fi network'.
+If your device does not support the 5 GHz band, it can only connect to the 2.4 GHz band.
+Information about configuring a 2.4 GHz Wi-Fi network you can find here: 2.4 GHz Wi-Fi network.

-As soon as you first time turn on the Internet center it deploys the most secure wireless dual-band (2.4 + 5 GHz) network based on WPA2 standard.
+As soon as you turn on the router for the first time, it deploys the most secure wireless dual-band (2.4 + 5 GHz) network based on the WPA2 standard.
 You can use this network to connect laptops, smartphones, tablets and other wireless devices.
-For guest devices the separate Wi-Fi network is considered which have only Internet access without access to local network.
+The separate Wi-Fi network is considered for guest devices, which have only Internet access without access to the local network.
 The optimal operation channel is selected automatically based on periodic analysis of the radio environment.

-In most cases, you do not need to make any additional settings of the main Wi-Fi access point.
-It is enough to know the username and password to connect to the wireless network (it indicated on the sticker, which is located on the bottom panel of the Keenetic case).
+In most cases, you do not need to make any additional main Wi-Fi access point settings.
+It is enough to know the username and password to connect to the wireless network (indicated on the sticker, which is located on the bottom panel of the Keenetic case).

 If necessary, you can configure the wireless network settings yourself.